Activity

 Share:

-To co-develop a set of “community guidelines” for the class with students, using a structured approach called Purpose to Practice (a liberating structure) which reminds us all that while guidelines are often lists of practices/behaviors that are acceptable/unacceptable in a certain context, they should always be rooted in the purpose behind them.
+To co-develop a set of ‘community guidelines’ for the class with students, using a structured approach called Purpose to Practice which reminds us all that while guidelines are often lists of practices/behaviors that are acceptable/unacceptable in a certain context, they should always be rooted in the purpose behind them.

-Prepare a collaborative space for brainstorming.
-Best if it is a visual space that allows creating and moving sticky notes of different colors – like Jamboard or Mural.
+• Prepare a collaborative space for brainstorming.
+Best if it is a visual space that allows creating and moving sticky notes of different colours – like Jamboard or Mural.

 This could take an entire class session if you do it synchronously.